 Pro Tip: Save up to 83% on dog insurance costs and enroll your pup to get reimbursed for unexpected veterinary bills (like heartworm disease).
 Pet health insurance does not cover pre-existing conditions, so it’s important to enroll before any issues arise.

 All dogs are susceptible to heartworm disease, regardless of their sex, age, breed or living environment.
-In general, wherever there are mosquitoes, there is potential for your dog to be infected with heartworm.
+In general, wherever there are mosquitoes, there is potential for heartworm infection (dirofilaria immitis) in dogs.
 This means that heartworms are a potential threat in many countries around the world, as well as in all 50 US states and are a concern all 12 months of the year.
 In the States, the disease is most common along the Gulf and Atlantic coasts, as well as along the Mississippi River.

 (Image Source: American Heartworm Society)

-Heartworm is a slow onset disease, which means that months, or sometimes even years, can pass before you realize there’s something wrong with your pet.
+Heartworm infection is a slow onset disease, which means that months, or sometimes even years, can pass before you realize there’s something wrong with your dog.

 How severe the disease is depends on several factors, including: